weaveworks/policy-agent/docs/policy.md

 ![](./mutation.png)

-Starting from version `v2.2.0`.
-The policy agent will support mutating resources.
+Starting from version `v2.2.0`, the policy agent will support mutating resources.

 To enable mutating resouruces.
 Policies must have field `mutate` set to `true` and the rego code should return the `violating_key` and the `recommended_value` in the violation response.
 The mutation webhook will use the `violating_key` and `recommended_value` to mutate the resource and return the new mutated resource.